vasudevan-palani/pspring/README.md

 # pspring

-This is a lightweight framework to enable spring developers to quickly develop apps with annotations/decorators.
+This is a lightweight framework to enable python developers to quickly develop apps with annotations/decorators.
 Inspired by Spring Framework of Java, the framework provides the ability for IOC ( Inversion of control ) and Autowiring the beans.

 The default environment variables can always be found `defaultvars.py` file